 Travel support and services were provided to staff, delegates and participants in conferences and workshops.
-From January to August 2022, the Agency facilitated participation in 34 workshops and 305 travel services.
-The General Services section continues to provide facility management services for IRENA Headquarters and staff.
-This is an important function, which contributes to a healthy and productive work environment, while delivering continuous day-to-day services for staff.
-As part of these ongoing services, General Services has instituted a Health and Safety programme and further enhancement of measures and procedures are in progress, to be implemented in the future.
+From 1 January to 15 Nov 2022, the Agency facilitated participation in 60 workshops and 1,740 travel services.
+The section continues to provide facility management services for IRENA Headquarters and staff.
+This is an important function which contributes to a healthy and productive work environment while delivering continuous day-to-day services for staff.
+As part of these ongoing services, General Services has instituted a Health and Safety programme and continues to explore further enhancement measures to provide an even better work environment for staff.